DartmouthStantonLab/GAUGE/CoreScript/readme.md

-There are two scripts provided for Microarray studies and RNA-seq studies, respectively.
+# There are two scripts provided for Microarray studies and RNA-seq studies, respectively.
+Please browse the folders of your interest